• Skip to main content

 Thanks.

-• Charles Willard says
+Charles Willard

 Yes I do discard the tips off and separate into two pieces.